Iframely API: Meta

 Medium

-• medium — rich media embed type
+medium— rich media embed type

 If you need a simple category for media type, and our primary rel array isn’t simple enough, you can use this medium field.
 It’s analog of the type field in oEmbed.

-The possible values are "video", "audio", "playlist", "slideshow", "gifv", "3d", "image", "file", "article", "reader", "event", "survey", "form".
+The inconclusive list of possible values is this: "video", "audio", "playlist", "slideshow", "gifv", "3d", "image", "file", "article", "reader", "event", "product", "survey", "form", "link".

 Attribution